-Table A shows the relative errors (VC) of the non-seasonally-adjusted estimates of the main indicators referring to the month of September 2018.
+Table A shows the relative errors (VC) of the non-seasonally-adjusted estimates of the main indicators referring to the last month.

 The web page of the press release contains an Excel file that shows the table with the relative errors referred to the non-seasonally adjusted monthly estimates of the main indicators, calculated from January 2004.